blabla1337/skf-flask/azure-deployment/README.md

 Select the option "File System" and set the qouta and retention period of your logs.
 You can view logs in container settings or you can go to "Advancecd Tools" --> "Go".
 You will find all app specific information in that page.
 Click the link  "Current Docker logs" and it will provide you links to access the log info, alternatively you can download logs.

-Finally you can verify that your app is deployed by visiting the app URL.The URL can be found in the app service overview section.
+Finally you can verify that your app is deployed by visiting the app URL.
+The URL can be found in the app service overview section.
 Bear in mind that the app may take some time to finish deployment so verify the logs to check the status of the app deployment.